mcdonagh/QoL-Utilities/README.md

 <h3 id='vc-arguments'>Command Arguemnts</h3>

 If you want to change the in-game volume to a level not currently in the configurable preset list, you can execute the command **\/qol vc** with the optional argument.
 The slash command for *Volume Cycler* only looks for the first available optional argument.
-Any additional arguements are ignored.
+Any additional arguments are ignored.

 Command Format
 > \/qol vc *\<custom volume percentage\>*